mikhailgoudz/Project_2/README.md

 # TYG WEBSITE

-HTML and CSS only for desining purposes
+HTML and CSS only for designing purposes